 Transportation is not provided for volunteers, so you will need your own vehicle to get around the Sanctuary, which is spread across more than 3,700 acres.
 You'll be driving to and from the welcome center, animal areas and other locations.
 Because many animal areas are several miles apart, walking is not a viable option and bicycles are not allowed on most Sanctuary roads.
 Volunteers traveling with RVs longer than 21 feet will have difficulty maneuvering on some of our Sanctuary roads and some parking areas.
 So if your RV is longer than 21 feet,, we strongly suggest that you plan to have a car to get around.

-Our $5 vegan buffet is served daily at Angel Village café from 11:30 a.m. to 1:00 p.m.
+Our $5 vegan lunches are served daily at Angel Village café from 11:30 a.m. to 1:00 p.m.
+You can see the menu here.
 The café accepts cash, checks, and debit or credit cards.
 Meal tickets can be purchased from the Sanctuary Store with your credit or debit card.

 For everyone's safety, personal pets are not allowed in any of the animal areas, nor are they allowed to remain unattended in vehicles.